BldgBlocks/Node-Red-Subflow-Packager/README.md

 5. Create a folder structure, package.json, and a subflows.js to read and wrap the subflows.

 Then use the pack command and others to
-7. Create a .tgz archive for distribution.
+- Create a .tgz archive for distribution.
-8. Publish to npm. (not tested)
+- Publish to npm. (not tested)
-9. Manual update to Node-Red.
+- Manually update to Node-Red.
 (Automatic update not tested)

 ### Features